Protalus

 Landing Gear

 A pathway.
-The heel enters the asymmetric geometry and the rotation initiates — not because it was forced, but because the surface finally matched the axis.
+The heel enters the asymmetric geometry and the passive mechanism actually runs — the tendon stretches and stores energy on its own, without muscle forcing the motion.
 The midfoot follows through the sequence it was built to complete.
-The toe-off arrives with stored elastic energy returning cleanly along the correct axis.
+The toe-off arrives with that stored energy returning cleanly, lifting the arch and driving the step forward.
 The foot did not change.
 The ground did.

 That is the difference between a surface and a geometry.
 One receives your foot.
-The other guides it home.
+The other paces it home.

 You might say this looks like an insole.
 An insole is like a photograph — a static shape captured at one moment.
 This is Landing Gear.
 It's a movie — guiding your foot through the full motion sequence, from the moment of heel strike to toe-off.
 Not a shape.
 A pathway.